sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 To learn more about hardware requirements for Windows Defender Application Guard, see [Windows Defender Application Guard hardware requirements](OEM-app-guard.md).

 ## Windows Defender System Guard
+System Guard maintains system integrity at boot and at runtime, and continues to validate system integrity at runtime.
+For more information about System Guard requirements, see [Windows Defender System Guard hardware requirements](OEM-system-guard.md)

 ## Windows Hello
 Window Defender System Guard provides advanced protection for Windows Hello by hardware isolating Windows Hello’s biometric capabilities and the user’s biometric data.
 To learn more about Windows Hello, see